 After the presentation, the discussant has approximately 10 minutes to talk about the presented paper.
 A typical presentation by a

 discussant would include – as a general guideline – a title page and no more than five slides.

 We will announce the discussants for each paper in early spring.

-Abstracts for all papers will be provided to attendees before the symposium.
+Abstracts for all papers will be provided to all registered participants before the symposium.

 A laptop computer will be available for you to present your presentation.
-You will need to bring your presentation (PowerPoint) on a USB flash drive.
+We ask that you email your presentation (PowerPoint) by

 If you have questions, feel free to contact us at 402-472-2316 or email@example.com.